ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 For RViz itself: the CMake flag `EnableVisualTests` is provided to enable visual tests:

-        ament test --cmake-args -DEnableVisualTests=True
+        colcon build --cmake-args -DEnableVisualTests=True

+This will build the tests.
+Afterwards run

+        colcon test

-This will make the tests run and the screenshots will be compared to the existing reference images.
+to execute the tests and the screenshots will be compared to the existing reference images.

 Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `True`.